jeongam5785/2018_SUMMER_PROJECT/AIY-Dialogflow-project/README.md

 The purpose of this project is to control the home appliances with voice recognition.
 Our team updraded normal home appliances to smart home appliances, such as, electronic fan, light, humidifier, TV.
 So, by using a dialogflow API and a google assistant API, We can give an order to Voice Kit in a voice and the updraded home appliances operates according to order.

-You have to go through a few steps to use this sources.
+You have to go through a few steps to use this codes.
 #
 ### 1-1.
 Install dialogflow
 #